david.fawcett at gmail.com

 Only include raster symbols in your symbols file if you know that they will be used by your application.

-To load a font, MapServer opens up the fonts.list FONTSET file which contains an alias for the font and the path for that font file.
+To load a font, MapServer opens up a lookup file (often named fonts.list or fonts.txt) FONTSET which contains an alias for the font and the path for that font file.
 If you have a fonts.list file with a long list of fonts, it will take more time for MapServer to locate and load the font that you need.

 Limit the entries in fonts.list to fonts that you actually use.

 MapScript, in your favorite language such as PHP or Python, can be used to manipulate mapfiles on-the-fly.
 Some common use cases are:

 generating a new mapfile/service on-demand

 The options here are limitless, for what you can do with MapScript.
 The full list of available parameters and functions (methods) are listed in the SWIG MapScript API Reference.